 Tutorial: Prepare application for Azure Kubernetes Service (AKS)

-In this tutorial, part one of eight, a multi-container application is prepared for use in Kubernetes.
+In this tutorial, part one of seven, a multi-container application is prepared for use in Kubernetes.
 Steps completed include:

 - Cloning application source from GitHub